take action

 Requiring the state to collect critical data will provide informed and transparent maternal healthcare policy.

-- Maryland is one of only three states that does not currently collect and report critical fiscal data for maternal and reproductive healthcare, creating a significant gap in understanding the true economic and health care impacts on families and communities.
+- Maryland is one of only three states that does not collect or report critical fiscal data on maternal and reproductive healthcare.
+This leaves a major gap in understanding economic and healthcare impacts on families and communities.

 DOES NOT SHOW